Modeling Workbench

 - Relationships

-When editing the YAML, the Modeling Workbench provides autocomplete suggestions for fields to help you write models faster and with fewer errors.
+When editing the YAML, the Modeling Workbench provides autocomplete suggestions for fields to help you write models and views faster and with fewer errors.
 Inline validation flags issues — such as missing definitions or incorrect formatting — so you can fix them before publishing.

 See YAML specification for a detailed developer reference guide.